VirtuBox/nginx-ee/README.md

 # Compile the latest nginx mainline release for EasyEngine

-This is a script to compile the latest nginx release from source with easyengine.
-It was currently tested on Ubuntu 16.04 LTS and Debian 8 Jessie.
+This is a script to compile the latest nginx release from source to replace the previous nginx-ee package installed by EasyEngine.
-Feel free to open an issue if you have any error during the compilation.

 -----
 Nginx current release : **v1.13.8**

-others modification :
+other modifications :
 * ngx_coolkit
 * ngx_brotli
 * ngx_slowfs_cache